 In debates, the word ‘quixotic’ is nearly always meant as an insult — which puzzles me, since I can hardly think of a greater compliment.
 The way most people refer to Don Quixote makes you wonder if they have actually read the book.
 In fact, it would be interesting to find out whether Don Quixote is still as widely read as the universal popularity of the character would normally suggest.
 But it could be awkward to conduct such an enquiry — especially among educated people, one often encounters a strange misconception that there are a certain number of books one should have read, and it would be shameful to acknowledge that one has failed in this sort of cultural obligation.

 I will come back to the essay later but I do like that a man far more accomplished than I will ever be shares some similar thoughts on the book.
-Somewhere in this essay (or perhaps the introduction), a critic is quote as saying that every reader has a different experience with Don Quixote.
+Somewhere in this essay (or perhaps the introduction), a critic is quoted as saying that every reader has a different experience with Don Quixote.
 How much that is the case with me, I do not know but it does make sense based on the length alone.

 It is surprising how often connections between works I’m reading come together.
 In this case, not only did I happen to notice the above essay while browsing unread books, I also began reading a history book about Christopher Columbus a few months into beginning Don Quixote.
 Columbus was from Genoa but has been largely (and not unreasonably) adopted by the Spanish.
 He lived before Cervantes and his fictional knight-errant’s time but knowing something of Spain a short century before did help to understand the world I had entered into.
 I also remembered I had a copy of Monsignor Quixote by Graham Greene that I picked up at a school fair some years ago which I’ve now begun reading.